hapax/hapax.github.io/assets/reality.md

 paint dry.
 You get the idea!
 But you don't need to take other people's word for it.
-You can also explore this fractal, and allow yourself to become interested in everything!
+You can dive into this fractal, and allow yourself to become interested in everything!
-Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; and mathematician Jean Taylor devoted years to proving results about soap bubbles.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; and mathematician Jean Taylor devoted much of her career to proving results about soap bubbles.
 Everything is interesting.

-Sometimes, people say that, by insisting on explanation and testability, science empties the universe of meaning.
+Sometimes, people say that science reduces the world to a bunch of moving parts, to mere cause and effect, and thereby empties it of meaning.
-But I think the opposite is true: it makes it full, and there is no better place to seek mystery than the natural world.
+But I think the opposite is true: it makes it full.
-You're not going exhaust it any time soon!
-It's like the surface of a balloon; the more we know, the more we realize we don't know.
-What is most of the universe made of?
-How many universes are there?
-Do quantum wavefunctions collapse?
-What happens inside a black hole?
-And why does spaghetti always snap into three pieces?
-The mysteries of the world are endless.
+The 19 stars which form the constellation we call Orion, for instance, have a rich history of human interpretation.
+To the ancient Babylonians, these stars represented Anu, the heavenly shepherd and chief god; to the ancient Egyptians, it was the destination of the pharaoh's spirit after death; it was a giant to the Arab astronomers;
+a fool to the Hebrews; and a hunter, not only to the Greeks, who gave it the name Orion, but the Magyars of Hungary, the Seri people of Mexico, and the Chuckchi of Siberia.

+But as colourful and varied as they are, these images we project onto the night sky pale in comparison to the splendour of creation itself.
+Each of the 19 points in this dot-to-dot is a vast thermonuclear furnace, formed millions or billions of years ago from collapsing clouds of dust, and with a tortuous life history of its own.
+One of the brightest stars in the constellation is Betelguese, a star so huge that, if placed in the centre of our solar system, it would swallow up Jupiter.
+Betelguese is a renegade.
+It grew up in a pocket of debris with other young stars, but got kicked out, or maybe left to find its fortune, and now hurtles through space at 30 km/s.
+As it travels through the interstellar medium, a light sprinkling of hydrogen, its magnetic field dislodges the atoms, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it moves through and displaces water.
+The magnetic wake of Betelguese is three times wider than the solar system, and if you happen to have an infrared camera, it's visible as a brilliant stroke of light, marking the passage of this lonely ship through the seas of space.

+Now, there are many more things I could say about Betelguese, but this is a single star.
+One of 19 in the constellation of Orion, which is one of hundreds of constellations that humans of different times and places have invented over the course of history.
+These are drawn using the bright stars visible to the naked eye, a sliver of the total number of stars in the galaxy.
+Like our sun, we expect most of these stars to have planets, and for some of these planets to have their own inhabitants, forming stories and pictures from the bright stars in their vicinity, and perhaps, every now and again, asking why things fall.

+Each star, each planet, each organism, each atom in the space between stars, and most mysterious of all, empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which can change as new data points become visible or old ones disappear.
+Betelguese has just as many stories to tell as Orion.
+The universe, in all its awe and complexity and strangeness, is far fuller than any human culture has ever dared to imagine.

-Ultimately, science is an exercise in falling in love with reality.
+Ultimately, science is the act of falling in love with reality and its endless constellations.
 You can wear anything you like.
 Your skin can be any colour.
-You can be male, you can be female, you can be non-binary.
+You can be male, or female, or non-binary.
 It doesn't matter.
 As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much